 Students will be familiarised with the political system and the different actors within the EU.
 The seminar will then focus on human rights issues in various political areas within the European Union, including foreign and humanitarian policy.

-The seminar deepens topics of substantive and procedural human rights law on the basis of in-depth critical analysis of leading decisions of the regional human rights courts and treaty bodies.
+The seminar deepens topics of substantive and procedural human rights law based on in-depth critical analysis of leading decisions of the regional human rights courts and treaty bodies.
 The cases will be prepared by the students in small groups and then presented and discussed.

 The seminar addresses the foundations of the principle of non-discrimination, i.e. the equal dignity of all human beings, as well as the openness of the principle of non-discrimination for the articulation of new experiences of injustice.
 It furthermore gives a historical overview of the gradual expansion of the characteristics of prohibited discrimination and insights into the specific problems of multiple and intersectional discrimination, different degrees and different forms of (direct, indirect, structural etc.) discrimination.
 In this context, specific forms of discrimination based on ethnicity, gender, age or other grounds will be discussed.
 This finally leads to discussing relevant international and national instruments to overcome discrimination.